Studying online

 Outcomes

-Students are able to (1) demonstrate an understanding of (a) the Uniform Evidence Law; (b) the historical origins of particular rules of evidence; (c) the role played by the rules of evidence in proof in different forums; (d) the impact of the rules of evidence when preparing a matter for trial; and (e) the evidential requirements and analysis necessary for the purposes of proving a case; (2) demonstrate an appreciation for the potential impact of developments and reforms in evidence; (3) demonstrate an appreciation and understanding of (a) the ethical issues associated with the laws of evidence that constitute the trial; and (b) the fundamental role played by the laws of evidence in determining the proper administration of justice; (4) identify evidence needed to prove a client's case or disprove an opponent's case, according to the rules of evidence, and apply the rules of evidence to diverse factual scenarios; (5) engage in legal research at an advanced level using primary and secondary sources; (6) write a clear and concise answer to a hypothetical legal problem; and (7) demonstrate an appreciation of court etiquette and basic courtroom practice.
+Students are able to (1) demonstrate an understanding of (a) the major rules of evidence; (b) the historical origins of particular rules of evidence; (c) the role played by the rules of evidence in proof in different forums; (d) the impact of the rules of evidence when preparing a matter for trial; and (e) the evidential requirements and analysis necessary for the purposes of proving a case; (2) demonstrate an appreciation for the potential impact of developments and reforms in evidence; (3) demonstrate an appreciation and understanding of (a) the ethical issues associated with the laws of evidence that constitute the trial; and (b) the fundamental role played by the laws of evidence in determining the proper administration of justice; (4) identify evidence needed to prove a client's case or disprove an opponent's case, according to the rules of evidence, and apply the rules of evidence to diverse factual scenarios; (5) demonstrate an ability to use and appraise relevant primary and secondary sources; (6) write a clear and concise answer to a hypothetical legal problem; and (7) demonstrate an appreciation of court etiquette and basic courtroom practice.

 Assessment